-I advise you to store your milk in labelled bags or bottles with ice packs in a large plastic container in your a freezer to protect it from power outages.
+I advise you to store your milk in labeled bags or bottles with ice packs in a large plastic container in your freezer to protect it from power outages.

 Find out how much milk your baby normally takes at each feeding.
 This, of course, will vary as your baby gets older.